PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-14 18:46:21
+Last updated: 2024-04-14 18:46:54
-Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby